Huy-Ngo/acanban/docs/source/req/use-case/collab.rst

 =====================

 This section aims to describe basic activities relating to the project.
-In order to build the collaboration platform, we let users do basic CRUD on project, along with the help of tasks and discussion.
+For :ref:`objcollab`, we let users perform basic create-read-update-delete on projects, along with the help of tasks and discussion.

 .. uml::